-Our failure to successfully compete in any of the above-mentioned areas could have a material adverse effect on our results of operations, financial condition or business.
+Our failure to successfully compete in any of the above-mentioned areas could result in reduced revenues or lack of market share which could have a material adverse effect on our results of operations, financial condition or business.
 Competition could also affect the revenue mix of services we provide, resulting in decreased revenues in lines of business with higher profit margins.